hbkworld/streaming-spec/complex_types.md

 }
 ~~~~

-### Unit Object
+### Data Object

-to be done:

-- Units can be fairly complex ("V" "kg*m/s^2=N" "Nm") they need to be described.
-- Do we use SI units only? (cd, kg, m, s, A, K, mol) (everything is mertic)
-- Should the units be understood to make calcultations using them (2500 g = 2.5 kg)
+- `endian`: Signal data MAY be transferred in little or big endian format.
+- `validity`: Tells wheter the signal data is valid or why not.

-## Measured Data
+## Signal Data

 After the meta information describing the signal has been received, measured values are to be interpreted as follows:

 - The size of a complete signal value derives from the sum of the sizes of all explicit members
 - Members are send in the same sequence as in the meta information describing the signal
 - Only members with an explicit rule are transferred.
 - Non explicit members are calculated according their rule (i.e. constant, linear).
-They take no room within the transferred measured data blocks.
+They take no room within the transferred signal data blocks.

-# Command Interfaces
+# Command Interface

-to be done
+The command interface is used to subscribe/unsubscribe signals to/from an existing stream.
+There are just those two methods available.

+## Workflow

+When connecting to the HBK streaming server.
+The client will receive some information telling about the stream (see [stream related meta information](#stream-related-meta-information)).
+This includes the [available signals](#available-signals).
+As a result, the client knows the [signal ids](#signal-id) of all signals that MAY be subscribed.

+The command interface is used to subscribe/unsubscribe any available signal at any time.

+# Signal Member Interpretation

+Each signal member described MAY have an optional interpretation object.
+This contains information about further interpretation of the member and possible submembers

+## `type`

+Tells that this is something the client software know how to handle.
+For example the member and all its submembers are to be interpreted as a spectrum

+## `unit`

+This is also information that is not necessary for processing the data but to interprete it.

 # Optional Features / Meta Information